Site Updates

-Regal have now submitted an application to Camden Council to amend the existing, approved 100 Avenue Road planning permission.
+Arada London submitted an application to Camden Council to amend the existing, approved 100 Avenue Road planning permission, which was approved earlier this year.

-This submission follows an extensive consultation period over the course of the last eight months, whereby key stakeholders and members of the community were invited to let us know their thoughts on the updated plans.
+This followed an extensive consultation period over the course of eight months, whereby key stakeholders and members of the community were invited to let us know their thoughts on the updated plans.
 This included two rounds of community engagement, political and community group meetings, pre-application engagement with Camden Council, a Design Review Panel and a Development Forum presentation.

 Our proposals

-Our submitted plans for the redevelopment of 100 Avenue Road continue to retain the same height and massing envelope of the approved scheme, but will offer:
+Our approved plans for the redevelopment of 100 Avenue Road continue to retain the same height and massing envelope of the approved scheme, but will offer:

-We will continue to provide updates on our proposals on this website throughout the duration of the application.
+We will continue to provide updates on our proposals on this website throughout the duration of the construction process.

-You can view the submitted plans and make comments online via Camden Council’s website www.camden.gov.uk using the reference number 2025/0852/P.
+You can view the approved plans online via Camden Council’s website www.camden.gov.uk using the reference number 2025/0852/P.

-We have recently submitted a non-material amendment application to London Borough of Camden Council for the approved 100 Avenue Road permission.
+We submitted a non-material amendment application to London Borough of Camden Council for the approved 100 Avenue Road permission.

 This application seeks only to alter and simplify the description of development and impose a new condition which contains the specific residential unit numbers, building storey heights and the quantum of floorspace which is proposed to be removed from the description, ahead of the submission of the Section 73 application.

-For more information, the application can be found on Camden’s website here using the following application number: 2024/5432/P
+This application has now been approved and more information can be found on Camden’s website here using the following application number: 2024/5432/P

 For your information, we have recently submitted a Section 247 Stopping Up Order to the London Borough of Camden.